ggatling/Homework--16OOP/README.md

    - Since temperature is not a variable in Appliance, we are unable to assign the method getTemperature to the temperature variable in Refrigerator.
    - Casting would give us more funtionality to the Appliance object.
 7. In a normal class (also called a **concrete** class), do you need to **implement** all the methods, or can you simply **declare** some?
 What about in an `abstract` class?
-- In a normal class you dont need to implement all the methods and some can just be declared while in an abstract class you force implementation onto the classes that extend from it.
+- In a normal class you dont need to implement all the methods and some can just be declared while in an abstract class you force implementation of all the abstract methods onto the classes that extend from it.
 8. What about an `interface`?
 Can you implement any methods in an `interface`?
 Can you declare methods in an `interface`?
 - You have to implement all the methods from an interface or else it has to be made an abstract class.
 Yes you can declare methods in an interface.
 9. Can you create an instance of an `abstract` class?
 Also, look up the Java keyword `final` and see if you can explain why a class **cannot** be both `abstract` and `final`.